tmbb/forage/README.md

 # Forage

-Dynamic Ecto queries for ecto, with adapters for Plug applications.
+Dynamic ecto queries for ecto, with adapters for Plug applications.
 It was inspired by Rummage, but with a different API.
 It doesn't share any actual code.